keithy/primo-pdo-php/README.md

  $pdo->run("SELECT * FROM {$table} WHERE id = :id OR name = :name", [ 'id' => $id, 'name' => $name ] );
  ```

-4. Queries are reconstructed from the bound variables for readable logging
+4. If logging is enabled, queries are reconstructed from the bound variables

 5. Choice of specialized `PDOStatement` as a subclass or wrapper.
    The subclass variant doesn't support persistent connections.

 6. Bespoke option 'database' obtains a connection to an alternative database (e.g. a backup)
-   using the same credentials given in the phinx environment.
+   using the same credentials given in the given phinx environment.
 This also enables an override for
    a no-database connection i.e.

  ```
-  $pdo = new PDO( $aConfigEnvironment, ['database' => "" ]); // prefer no-database
+  $pdo = new PDO( $aConfigEnvironment, ['database' => "" ]); // override, preferring no-database
  ```

 7. DBHelpers for ironing out differences between databases